Campbell-Muscle-Lab/FiberSim/docs/pages/FiberCpp/calculations/calculations.md

 while the blue terms will contribute to the $F$ vector.

-Crossbridge linking toughens the numerical solving of +K x = F+, which notably requires an iterative procedure to find a solution $x$ that satisfies a certain precision.
+Cross-bridge linking toughens the numerical solving of +K x = F+, which notably requires an iterative procedure to find a solution $x$ that satisfies a certain precision.

 ## Titin